Bharatpur Bird Sanctuary is the first birding location that would come to the mind of a Delhite after visiting the local Bird Sanctuaries in Delhi.

 Other Places to Visit Near Bharatpur Bird Sanctuary

-Apart from the famous forts, palaces, and museums like Lohagarh Fort, Deeg Water Palace, Government Museum and recently built adventure park, I would suggest my readers ensure a visit to the Laxman Temple, Ganga Temple, and Ukha Mosque.
+Apart from the famous forts, palaces, and museums like Lohagarh Fort, Deeg Water Palace, Government Museum, and recently built adventure park, I would suggest my readers ensure a visit to the Laxman Temple, Ganga Temple, and Ukha Mosque.

-Moreover, you must visit the famous Bihari temple to get an essence of a community life in Bharatpur.
-If you like, explore the local market; it is very different from mall culture of the cities.
+Moreover, you must visit the famous Bihari temple to get the essence of community life in Bharatpur.
+If you like, explore the local market; it is very different from the mall culture of the cities.

-You can visit some famous structures like Buland Darwaza, Tomb of Salim Chisti, Jama Masjid and Jodha Bai’s Palace in Fatehpur Sikri.
+You can visit some famous structures like Buland Darwaza, Tomb of Salim Chisti, Jama Masjid, and Jodha Bai’s Palace in Fatehpur Sikri.
 Tajmahal is also not very far from here; plan accordingly.

 Plan Your Visit

 Famous among its spectators, this site captures a lot of attention, especially during winters.
 People call it a bird lover’s Paradise and there is no reason it should not be called so.

 My visit to this sanctuary brought me close to more species of local resident birds.